Accessibility Policy

 Accessible Events

 All SCIO events uphold our high standards of accessibility.
 We host events in accessible venues, ensuring guests with limited mobility can attend and experience the event without barriers.
-We follow Accessibility Canada’s accessible event guidelines to ensure accessibility beyond the built environment, and encourage all provincial organizations to do so.
 Our registration and RSVP forms determine if specific supports are required, such as ASL interpretation or real-time captioning, and if so, we ensure they are made available at SCIO events across the province.
 Our minimum standards:

 • Built Environment – accessible entrance, washrooms, structures brought in by SCIO